matthannigan/how-long-since_mantine/dev/PRODUCT_BRIEFING.md

    - Maintaining variety in retirement lifestyle
    - Balancing household tasks with hobbies and learning
    - May have accessibility needs like larger text or higher contrast

+But remember these are research personas - not the only intended users of the app.

 ## Core User Story
 "As a busy person with various responsibilities, I want to be able to track how long it's been since I performed certain tasks and identify opportunities to complete tasks within limited available time so that more tasks get done and the list doesn't feel overwhelming."